GLOBAL MARKETS-Oil dips on OPEC output-cut concerns, stocks shaky

 Brent crude settled down $1.41, or 2.84 percent, at $48.30 a barrel, while U.S. crude settled down $1.84, or 3.78 percent, at $46.86.

 Lower oil prices weighed on energy shares on Wall Street and in Europe.
-MSCI's 47-country "All World" index gave up gains from earlier in the session and was little changed.
+MSCI's 47-country "All World" index was up 0.07 percent.

-A flurry of deal activity that included General Electric's merger of its oil and gas business with Baker Hughes Inc and CenturyLink's acquisition of Level 3 Communications failed to boost Wall Street shares.
+The index found little support from Wall Street despite a boost to sentiment from a flurry of deal activity that included General Electric's merger of its oil and gas business with Baker Hughes Inc and CenturyLink's acquisition of Level 3 Communications.

-Investors remained cautious about taking large positions ahead of the outcome of the U.S. election.
+Investors remained cautious about taking large positions ahead of the outcome of the U.S. election next week.

 "The potential for volatility is high and that keeps people worried," said Scott Fullman, chief strategist at Revere Securities LLC.